Thank You for the Venom

-"Thank You for the Venom" is the second single and ninth track from My Chemical Romance's second studio album, Three Cheers for Sweet Revenge.
+"Thank You for the Venom" is a song by the American rock band My Chemical Romance from their second studio album, Three Cheers for Sweet Revenge.
 It was released as an airplay single in Europe.
 It is also My Chemical Romance's fifth single.
 The song peaked at number 71 in the UK.
 The song was released in limited edition red vinyl and has long been out of print.
 It was featured in Need for Speed: Underground Rivals for PSP.

 The opening line "Sister I'm not much a poet/but a criminal" is a reference to the Morrissey song "Sister I'm a Poet".
 The vinyl version contains a live cover of "Jack the Ripper", also originally by Morrissey.

-Track listings

-All songs written by My Chemical Romance, except where noted.
+The track's instrumentation consists of what has been described as "metallic guitar heroism."